California Cannabis Licensing

 CALIFORNIA CANNABIS LICENSING

-The California Department of Cannabis Control (DCC) is the agency responsible for developing regulations for medical and adult-use cannabis in California implementing the Medicinal and Adult‐Use Cannabis Regulation and Safety Act (MAUCRSA) contained in division 10 of the California Business and Professions Code (§26000 et seq.).
+The California Department of Cannabis Control (DCC) is the agency responsible for licensing cannabis businesses and developing regulations for medical and adult-use cannabis in California implementing the Medicinal and Adult‐Use Cannabis Regulation and Safety Act (MAUCRSA) contained in division 10 of the California Business and Professions Code (§26000 et seq.).

 For more about cannabis law see California Cannabis Law, or for recent legislative developments in the area of California cannabis law, see the cannabis bills under consideration by the California state legislature.